Retired New Jersey Police Chief Charged With Hate Crime

 Bordentown Township police chief, Frank Nucera Jr., who is a retired New Jersey police chief, was charged with a federal hate crime after he assaulted and took a black teen into custody last year.

 It was said that the cop assaulted the teenager when he was assigned the case of unpaid hotel fees.
-The cop slammed the head of the 18-year-old male against a doorjamb and struck him in the back of his neck.
-It was a clear hate filled assault as he took him to the vehicle dragging and beating the teen almost the entire way.
+The cop slammed an 18-year-old male’s head against a doorjamb and struck him in the back of his neck.
+It was a clear hate-filled assault as he took him to the vehicle, dragging and beating the teen almost the entire way.

 Everyone knew that it was a hate crime when another cop present at the scene recorded the chief making racist remarks.
 He could be heard saying in the recording, “I’m f——-g tired of them, man.
 I’ll tell you what, it’s gonna get to the point where I could shoot one of these m——rf——-s.
 And that n——r b—-h lady, she almost got it.”